 Keep in mind that some lenders pay rebates or payments to brokers that bring them business.
-Unlike consumer residential mortgages (1-4 unit), commercial loans or loans on residential 5+ units do not fall under the Real Estate Settlement Procedures Act (RESPA).
+Unlike consumer residential mortgages (1-4 unit), commercial loans (i.e., loans on residential 5+ units) do not fall under the Real Estate Settlement Procedures Act (RESPA).
 Referral payments introduce a conflict of interest that may lead to some brokers leaning towards the rebate-paying lender.
 This is a sensitive topic and many brokers will claim intangible benefits like better process or certainty of execution to support their recommended lender.
 The best way to mitigate this as a borrower is transparency: ask the broker to explain how they get paid and if there are any rebates paid by the lender.
 Keep in mind that some lenders do not disclose the rebate payment to their customers (you).
-See screenshot below for an example from a marketing email from a lender.
+See screenshot below for an example of a lender marketing their undisclosed rebates to brokers.